kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Implement a treasure chest object that queues up text and then awards an item.

 ## Refactoring
+- Character spec generation has gotten messy and voluminous.
+Move it its own script file and make it easier to read.
+- Am I deleting specs?
+Can we go ahead and delete specs when done with them?
+  - Consider writing a recursive / reflective function to crawl through a struct graph and delete all structs...
+  - Or, is there a way to do this with existing GML functions?
 - Create specMaxIndex variable for obj and use it.
 - Create function for skipping to end of typewriting and extract all manual logic.
 - Can I eliminate any more variables from the textbox object?